Storage and Piping

-- Piping systems for the delivery of hydrogen should be designed and installed by a person qualified by specific training and experience with hydrogen piping systems.
+- Piping systems should be designed and installed by a person qualified by specific training and experience with hydrogen piping systems.

-- The point-of-use valve should be located away from the potential hazards and within immediate reach.
+- Point-of-use shutoff valves should be located away from the potential hazards and within immediate reach.

 - Line regulators that have their source away from the point of use should have a manual shutoff valve near the point of use.

-- An emergency gas shutoff device in an accessible location outside the use area should be provided in addition to the manual point-of-use valve in each educational and instructional laboratory space that has a piped gas supply system.
+- An emergency gas shutoff device in an accessible location outside the use area should be provided in addition to the manual point-of-use valve in each laboratory space that has a piped gas supply system.

 - Piping should be designed for a pressure greater than the maximum system pressure that can be developed under abnormal conditions and should be protected by appropriately vented Pressure Relief Devices (PRDs) – see below.

-- Piping systems, including regulators, should not be used for gases other than those for which they are designed and identified unless a thorough review of the design specifications, materials of construction, and service compatibility is made and other appropriate modifications have been made.
+- Piping systems, including regulators, should not be used for gases other than those for which they are designed unless a thorough review of the design specifications, materials of construction, and service compatibility is conducted.
+See Material Compatibility.

-- Shut-down controls should be provided and linked to a thermocouple/alarm system so that the temperature rise from an exothermic reaction can be managed.
+- Shut-down controls should be provided and linked to a heat detection alarm system so that the temperature rise from an exothermic reaction can be managed.